Rad-Lab-Northwestern/Rad-Lab/README.md

 # Deep Brain Stimulation Models
 This branch contains the deep brain stimulation models used in the Rad lab.
 Read the text file associated with each publication to learn more.

-## Current summary of models available
+## Summary of models currently available

 ### Folder Name: Adult_DBS_Trajectories_Sanpitak_2022